-Sasse on Trump: 'We don't have so-called judges'
+Sasse on Trump: 'We don't have 'so-called' judges'

 (CNN)Republican Sen. Ben Sasse took issue with President Donald Trump's characterization of a "so-called judge," who is temporarily thwarting his immigration and refugee ban.

-"We don't have so-called judges, we don't have so-called senators, we don't have so-called presidents," Sasse said on ABC's "This Week" on Sunday.
+"We don't have 'so-called judges,' we don't have 'so-called' senators, we don't have 'so-called' presidents," Sasse said on ABC's "This Week" on Sunday.
 "We have people from three different branches of government who take an oath to uphold and defend the Constitution.
 And it's important that we do better civics education for our kids."

 Trump originally referred to US District Judge James Robart, who issued the hold on the contentious executive order on Friday evening, as a "so-called judge," and he kept attacking his credibility in tweets this weekend.